Netanyahu's disparate rivals try to nail down pact to unseat him | Politics

 - Israel

-Hoping to discredit Bennett and other right-wingers who refused to back him, Netanyahu, cast them as committing "the fraud of the century" which would, he said, imperil Israel.
-The pro-Netanyahu newspaper Israel Hayom said in a banner headline that Bennett and Saar were "in service of the left".
+NOT OVER YET But she added: "It's not over yet.
+Long days loom in which Netanyahu will do absolutely everything to shift the momentum."

-Netanyahu faces other troubles, chiefly a corruption case in which he faces charges of bribery, fraud, and breach of trust, all of which he denies.
-But the veteran Likud Party leader is a survivor: he was first elected prime minister in 1996 and he returned to power in 2009, holding the top office for more than a decade.
+Netanyahu faces other troubles, chiefly a corruption trial for bribery, fraud and breach of trust.
+He denies all charges.
+The veteran Likud Party leader is a survivor: he was first elected prime minister in 1996 and he returned to power in 2009, holding the top office for more than a decade.

-He has also kept the door open for any rightists who might defect, maintaining that he is still capable of forming the next government.
-POLICY GAPS
+Israel Hayom, a pro-Netanyahu daily, described Bennett and Gideon Saar, another rightist in talks with Lapid, as being "in service of the left".
+Netanyahu has kept the door open to them, maintaining he is still capable of forming the next government.
+If Bennett and Lapid miss Wednesday's deadline, parliament can choose a candidate for a new coalition.
+Should that fail, the country goes to a fifth election.

-Under Israeli law, Bennett and Lapid have until Wednesday to put together a ruling coalition.
-If they fail, others get a chance.
-If everyone fails, the country goes to a fifth election.
-However a source briefed on the Bennett-Lapid power-sharing talks said there had been "significant progress" toward a final deal, despite their political differences.

-"There's a lot more that unites than separates," the source said.
-Bennett, a former defense minister, and Lapid, a former finance minister, both want to invest in education and health and to head off any lingering economic malaise arising from the COVID-19 pandemic.
+However, a source briefed on the Bennett-Lapid power-sharing talks, which also include liberal and centre-left parties, said there had been "significant progress" toward a final deal, adding: "There's a lot more that unites than separates."
+Bennett, a former defence minister, and Lapid, a former finance minister, both want to invest in education and health and to head off economic malaise from the COVID-19 pandemic.

 The source briefed on the talks indicated that Bennett and Lapid had agreed to sidestep the issue: "There's not going to be annexation, there's not going to be final-status withdrawals."
 "Final status" is a diplomatic term for an Israeli-Palestinian peace deal, negotiations on which stalled in 2014.